Arssin/FrogGoNinja-Game/README.md

 # Hello my name is Mateusz Binięda and this is FrogGoNinja!

-I made this project for training pruposes.
+I made this project for training purposes.
 </br>
 Always wanted to make a small game, and also i want to see how's HTML Canvas doing.
 </br>